 Eastern Canada by Rail

-- 2 nights Albert at Bay Suite Hotel, Ottawa - One bedroom
+- 3 nights Albert at Bay Suite Hotel, Ottawa - One bedroom suite Room Only

-- Flights to Toronto and departing from Quebec with Air Canada, accommodation throughout, Via rail train travel between cities and prepayable taxes.
+- Flights to Toronto and returning from Montreal with Air Canada, accommodation throughout, VIA Rail between Toronto and Ottawa and Ottawa and Montreal and prepayable taxes.

 - This holiday is 100% financially protected.
 ATOL protected 2713